Submissions to UNESCO

 Finland launches preparation of nominations for inscription on UNESCO’s List of Intangible Cultural Heritage.
 First on sauna culture in Finland and then on Kaustinen fiddling tradition.

-Decisions on the nominations to be submitted to UNESCO will be made by the Ministry of Education and Culture based on a proposal of the Finnish Heritage Agency and the expert group on intangible heritage.
+Decisions on the nominations to be submitted to UNESCO will be made by the Ministry of Education and Culture based on a proposal of the Finnish Heritage Agency and the advisory group on intangible heritage.
 The Finnish Heritage Agency, together with the communities behind the cultural heritage elements, is responsible for the preparation.